amizl/Pod-Vis/README.md

 # Setting up development
 To start, you will need to fill out environment variables for both Docker and Flask.
 ## Docker
-Docker has 4 environment variables it needs when it builds.
+Docker has 3 environment variables it needs when it builds.
 Only the root password needs to exist already - the rest will be created automatically.
 - `MYSQL_ROOT_PASSWORD`
-- `MYSQL_DATABASE`
 - `MYSQL_USER`
 - `MYSQL_PASSWORD`